DXMJ-TV: Rebroadcasters

 Since 2017, GMA Davao’s programming has been broadcast across more than fourteen relay and rebroadcasting stations throughout Mindanao, significantly extending its regional reach.

 Prior to becoming a Davao-based satellite hub, the General Santos station operated as an originating station from 2010 to 2015.
 During that period, it produced localized programs such as SOCCSKSARGEN Isyu Karon and Flash Bulletin.
 However, following the centralization of regional operations, it was absorbed by GMA Davao.
 This resulted in the simulcast of One Mindanao and other regional interstitial segments.
 Many of the editorial and reportorial staff from General Santos were also integrated into GMA Davao's operations, especially as GMA General Santos was not re-upgraded to full originating status.

 Similarly, GMA Cagayan de Oro operated as an originating station from 2010 to 2015, producing regional programs like Northern Mindanao Isyu Karon and Testigo Northern Mindanao (later rebranded as 24 Oras Northern Mindanao).
-These too were discontinued following the retrenchment, with GMA Cagayan de Oro being absorbed into GMA Davao’s network.
+These two were discontinued following the retrenchment, with GMA Cagayan de Oro being absorbed into GMA Davao’s network.
 Its programming was replaced with simulcasts of One Mindanao and related regional content, while a number of its staff were retained under GMA Davao.

-Other stations— including those in Zamboanga, Sulu, Butuan, Cotabato, Surigao, and Tandag—previously functioned as direct satellite relays of GMA-7 Manila.
+Other stations, including those in Zamboanga City, Jolo, Sulu; Butuan, Cotabato City, Surigao City, and Tandag previously functioned as direct satellite relays of GMA-7 Manila.
 As of August 28, 2017, they were reassigned as relay stations under GMA Davao, further consolidating Mindanao operations.

-The Zamboanga station was later upgraded to a semi-satellite station for Western Mindanao on October 14, 2021, and the General Santos station followed as a semi-satellite station for South Central Mindanao on March 21, 2022.
+The Zamboanga station was later upgraded to a semi-satellite station for Western Mindanao on October 14, 2021 (later closed in 2024), and the General Santos station followed as a semi-satellite station for South Central Mindanao on March 21, 2022.